johanneswieland/MPC2001/README.md

 # Data Citation

-This project code downloads data from the Bureau of Labor Statistics (BLS), the Federal Reserve Bank of Philadelphia (the SPF surveys), the University of Michigan Survey Research Center,  and the Bureau of Economic Analysis (BEA).
+This project code downloads data from the Bureau of Labor Statistics (BLS), the Federal Reserve Bank of Philadelphia (the SPF surveys),  and the Bureau of Economic Analysis (BEA).
 The user of these replication files will be under the license requirments of these files when they run the replication code.

 ## Downloaded Data Citation